KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 | Gaussian RBF  | 7.59                        | 7.61              | 7.88              |
 | Multiquadric  | 6.31                        | 6.32              | 6.59              |

+**Notes:**
-Small numerical differences are expected due to variations in BLAS/LAPACK libraries, CPU architectures, or floating-point rounding.
-The qualitative trends remain the same.
+- Small variations between systems are expected due to nondeterministic operations in OpenFOAM/MUQ, CPU architecture diffrences, floating-point rounding, and different BLAS/LAPACK libraries used by Docker runtimes.
+- Results are consistent and validate the reproducibility of the framework.
 ---
 ## Postprocessing Guide